Skip to main content

 important

-Each node group must use either instance_type or required_resources, not both.
-You can mix approaches in the same compute config.
-For example, you can use instance_type for the head node and required_resources for worker groups.
+Each node group must use either predefined instances or declarative syntax, not both.
+In YAML, this means using either instance_type or required_resources for a given node group.
+You can mix approaches in the same compute config, such as using a predefined instance for the head node and declarative syntax for worker groups.

 Define resource requirements

 Define resource requirements in your compute configuration using required_resources and, optionally, required_labels.
+In the console, these correspond to the Required Resources and Required labels sections.
 For full compute config syntax, see Compute Config API Reference.

 important